 Name: Site:

 Dates of Placement: Site Supervisor:

 Faculty Liaison:

-Rate the following que A = Very satisfac B = Moderately s C = Moderately u D = Very unsatis ntisfactory nsatisfactory
+Rate the following qu A = Very satisfact B = Moderately section C = Moderately section D = Very unsatis ctory satisfactory unsatisfactory and experience by the following:

-Amount of on-site supervision.
-Quality of usefulness of on-site supervision.
-Usefulness and helpfulness of faculty liaison.
-Relevance of experience to career goals.
-Exposure to and communication of school/agency goals.
-Exposure to professional roles and functions within the school/agency.
-Exposure to information about community resources. cable experiences that you had at your site: Report writing Intake interviewing Administration and interpretation of tests Staff presentations/case conferences Individual counseling Group counseling Family counseling Psycho-educational activities Consultation Career Counseling Crisis Intervention Working with students from diverse backgrounds Other
+Usefulness and helpf Relevance of experie Exposure to and con Exposure to and con Exposure to professi Exposure to informa licable experiences that Report writin Intake intervition Administration Staff presents Individual con Group couns Family couns Psycho-educa Consultation Career Couns Crisis Interve Working with s of on-site supervision.
+Fulness of faculty liaison.
+Ince to career goals.
+Inmunication of school/agency goals.
+Inmunication of school/agency procedures.
+It is about community resources.
+It you had at your site: Inguite iewing It is and interpretation of tests Instations/case conferences Instations/case conferences Instational activities Ins

-10 Overall evaluation of the site.
+10 Overall evaluation of f the site